Fine-Grained Complexity of Computing Degree-Constrained Spanning Trees: Preliminaries

 \section{Preliminaries}

 We assume basic familiarity with graph terminology~\cite{Diestel}, the Exponential Time Hypothesis (ETH) along with its strong variant (SETH)~\cite{ImpagliazzoPZ01, ImpagliazzoP01} and the $\bigoh^*$ notation which suppresses polynomial factors of the input size.
 For a positive integer $k$, we use $[k]$ to denote the set $\{1,\dots,k\}$ and $[k]_0$ the set $\{0, 1, \dots, k\}$.
-We denote the unit vector of the $i$'th dimension with $\mathbf{e}_i$ and the zero vector with $\mathbf{0}$.
+All vectors we consider are indexed by the set $[k]$ for some value of $k$.
+We denote the unit vector of the $i$-th dimension with $\mathbf{e}_i$ and the zero vector with $\mathbf{0}$.
+We denote multisets using angle brackets.

-For a function $g:U\rightarrow V$, that is not explicitly defined as a weight function, and for a set $C\subseteq U$, we denote by $g(C)$ the set $\{g(x) \colon x \in C \}$.
+For a function $g:U\rightarrow V$ that is not explicitly defined as a weight function, and for a set $C\subseteq U$, we denote by $g(C)$ the set $\{g(x) \colon x \in C \}$.
 If $g$ is explicitly defined as a weight function, where $V$ is some ring, we denote by $g(C)$ the sum $\sum_{x\in C} g(x)$.